MichaelCade/90DaysOfDevOps/2023/day52.md

 ### Step 4: Create an IAM Group

 After you've created an IAM user, the next step is to create an IAM group.
 An IAM group is a collection of IAM users.
 When you create an IAM group, you can specify the permissions that the group should have.
-Watch "IAM Basics" in the resources section to accomplish this.
+Watch "IAM Basics" and read "IAM User Guide:Getting Started" in the resources section to accomplish this.

 ### Step 5: Assign Permissions to the IAM Group

 Once you've created an IAM group, you can assign permissions to the group.
 This involves creating an IAM policy that defines the permissions that the group should have.
 You can then attach the policy to the group.
-Watch "IAM Tutorial & Deep Dive" in the resources section to accomplish this.
+Watch "IAM Tutorial & Deep Dive" and go through the IAM Tutorial in the resources section to accomplish this.

 ### Step 6: Test the IAM User